-On the role of Graphene Oxide/Titania catalyst, visible LED and ozone to remove mixtures of pharmaceutical contaminants from water and wastewater
+On the role of a graphene oxide/titania catalyst, visible LED and ozone in removing mixtures of pharmaceutical contaminants from water and wastewater†

-A mixture of eight contaminants of emerging concern (CECs), most of them of pharmaceutical origin: Acetaminophen, Antipyrine, Caffeine, Hydrochlorothiazide, Sulfamethoxazole, Ketorolac, Metoprolol, and Diclofenac have been treated with some advanced oxidation processes (AOP) involving ozone, visible LED radiation and a graphene oxide/titania catalyst (GO/TiO2).
-Variables that affect the process rate: visible LED radiation fluency, catalyst concentration and percentage of graphene oxide on the catalyst were optimized through a factorial design taking TOC as objective function.
-These variables were found to be: 303 W m−2, 0.4 g L−1, 1.5% GO loading, respectively, and tested in CEC doping wastewater.
-Application of gas–liquid absorption kinetics allows the kinetic regime of ozone reactions and the relative importance of mass transfer and chemical reactions be determined.
-Two reaction periods were observed: an initial one of less than 20 minutes where contaminants are removed mainly through direct reactions with ozone and a second one, where free radical oxidation predominates.
-In this second period, hydroxyl radical concentrations for ozonation and photocatalytic ozonation were found to be 1.1 and 3.2 x 10−13 M, respectively.
+A mixture of eight contaminants of emerging concern (CECs), most of them of pharmaceutical origin: acetaminophen, antipyrine, caffeine, hydrochlorothiazide, sulfamethoxazole, ketorolac, metoprolol and diclofenac, has been treated with some advanced oxidation processes (AOPs) involving ozone, visible LED radiation and a graphene oxide/titania catalyst (GO/TiO2).
+Variables that affect the process rate: visible LED radiation fluence, catalyst concentration and percentage of graphene oxide on the catalyst, were optimized through a factorial design taking TOC as an objective function.
+These variables were found to be: 303 W m−2, 0.4 g L−1, 1.5% GO loading, respectively, and tested in CEC doped wastewater.
+Application of gas–liquid absorption kinetics allows the kinetic regime of ozone reactions and the relative importance of mass transfer and chemical reactions to be determined.
+Two reaction periods were observed: an initial one of less than 20 minutes, where contaminants are removed mainly through direct reactions with ozone, and a second one, where free radical oxidation predominates.
+In this second period, hydroxyl radical concentrations for ozonation and photocatalytic ozonation were found to be 1.1 and 3.2 × 10−13 M, respectively.

 - This article is part of the themed collection: Drinking water oxidation and disinfection processes